avinashbasetty/HiveConfiguration/README.md

 #### Setting Up SSH and root Configuration

-Once the instance is started, add sudo permissions to it and provide password.
+Once the instance is started, add sudo permissions to it and provide password command.
 It will ask to create new password.

 1. sudo -i
 2. passwd